 - 1 tablespoon dried mixed herbs or replace with fresh herbs

 - 1 teaspoon marmite vegetable extract/vege-mite

-- 2 tablespoons tamari or regular soya sauce
+- 2 tablespoon tamari soy sauce or regular soy sauce

-- Add the carrot, celery, and onions to your soup pan.
+- Add the carrot, celery, and onions to the soup pan.

 - Nestle the tempeh block in the middle of the veggies.